 A customised exercise program is a great way to stay fit.
 It also brings a wide range of physical and mental benefits.
 Gyms and fitness providers can develop a program for you, offering many different types of classes and a wide range of exercise equipment.
-If you lose motivation, set new goals or try a new activity.
+If you start to lose motivation, set new goals or try a new activity.

 Exercise programs are becoming more popular.
-There are gyms and other fitness providers with many different types of classes and exercise equipment, catering to a wide range of people.
+There are gyms and other fitness providers with many different types of classes, exercise routines and equipment, catering to a wide range of people.

-Starting an exercise program can be challenging if you are unfamiliar with what’s involved.
+If you are unfamiliar with what is involved, starting an exercise program can be challenging.
 Talk to a registered exercise professional to find out about the many options available.

 - improved condition of the heart and lungs